 2. You said that racially motivated police brutality is a myth.
 Granted, it may not happen as frequently as it did in the Jim Crow South, however, to call it a myth is false.
 We can go no further than the many complaints down through the years against the Minneapolis police department on the issue of race.
 Or, we can just point to your own advice where you say: “You wanna know the best way to avoid police brutality, limit the amount of encounters you have with them…” So, which is it, Candace?
 Is it a non-existent myth, or do we follow your advice and limit encounters with police to avoid it, since it must obviously exist?

-As for the statistics you quote, see my response to that here.
-They’re not as cut and dry as you make them out to be, and they ignore other stats that speak of how Black people experience more harassment as a whole than other groups.
-See this article that puts the systemic nature of the problem in perspective.
+As for the statistics you quote, they’re not as cut and dry as you make them out to be, and they ignore other stats that speak of how Black people experience more harassment as a whole than other groups.
+See this article that puts the nature of the problem in perspective.
 This article speaks to that as well, but also may be helpful reading as it speaks of the need for empathy.

 3. Finally, you made a particularly troubling comment about the Black community as a whole that must be addressed.
-You repeated a statement made by Shelby Steele that you said you could never get out of your head.
+You repeated a statement that you heard from a prominent Black conservative.
 You said, “The Black community is unique because it is the only community that caters to the bottom denominator of its society.
 Meaning that they are the only people that demand justice for those that are up to no good.”

 First, as for catering to the lowest denominator, did the Black community cater to the lowest denominator when it hailed such people as Harriet Tubman, the Buffalo Soldiers, Frederick Douglas, Booker T. Washington, the Tuskegee Airmen, Jackie Robinson, Rosa Parks, and Martin Luther King as true heroes?
 Were those many innocent young Black men that were barbarically lynched in the Jim Crow South that Black people demanded justice for up to no good?
 Were those many innocent Black people over the years that were wrongly accused and put in prison that they demanded justice for up to no good?
 Was Martin Luther King and other civil rights leaders that were beaten or killed that they demanded justice for up to no good?

 And what are we to make of other communities that cater to the bottom denominator of their society?
 How do you explain Southern White culture memorializing in stone monuments, and literally celebrating as heroes, soldiers in the Confederacy who fought to continue the evil of chattel slavery?
 And we could talk about the movie Birth of a Nation which, among other things, “presents the Ku Klux Klan (KKK) as a heroic force necessary to preserve American values and a white supremacist social order.”
-Much more could be said, but I hope that it is enough to actually get that quote of Shelby Steele’s out of your head, since it leaves much to be desired.
+Much more could be said, but I hope that it is enough to see that the quote leaves much to be desired.

 As we close, we do appreciate your stated desire to reach the Black community and to put before them other policy options.
 We grieve over the ways that you and other Black conservatives have often been treated, and the horrible names you’ve been called.